seleznevatatv/BRIL_ITsim/README.md

 Have a look around, try to understand the generated histograms and do with them what you like.

 In case you were batch processing multiple jobs in parallel (or want to merge locally generated files) you can also use the `runAnalysis.sh` script in this repo.
 As usual, make sure the paths are ok in the file (meaning you need to change them!).
-IT will loop over all `step3_pixel_PU_${PU}.${JOBID}.root` files in your data directory and gernerate the summary.root files for each of them and merge them in the end.
+Iy will loop over all `step3_pixel_PU_${PU}.${JOBID}.root` files in your data directory and generate the summary.root files for each of them and merge them in the end.
 The only command line argument is the Pileup step to process (pay attention to provide a double, so for PU 10 use CMD line argument 10.0):

 ```sh
 ./runAnalysis.sh 10.0
 ```

-to process all step3_XXXXX files for PU 10 and generate a single summary file for this pileup value.
+to process all `step3_XXXXX` files for PU 10 and generate a single summary file for this pileup value.

-if you have any bug reports or questions, contact me!
+If you have any bug reports or questions, contact me or Cristina Oropeza!